Here we present the sports activities that we believe are a must try.

 Like the plateau, the forest has two marked seasons: rainy season (November March), with abundant rainfall; low rain season (April – October) ideal for visiting them.
 The humidity level is very high throughout the year.
 Between May and August, possible “friajes” or “surazos”, cold winds coming from the extreme south of the continent with which the temperature drops to 8 ° -12 ° C.

-Of course, what to pack for a trip to Aruba depends on what activities you will do and, above all, on the period when you go there.
+Of course, what to pack for a trip depends on what activities you will do and, above all, on the period when you go there.

 Below we give you just a few indications on what absolutely must not be missing.